VinnieRossi/katacoda-scenarios/rhoar-spring-boot/spring-mvc/02-create-model-controller.md

 ## Congratulations

-You have now learned how to how to create RESTful Web APIs with Spring Boot!
+You have now learned how to how to create simple Spring MVC Controllers and how to connect your Models to the views using a Controller.
+In the next section we'll review the View we've created for you.

-In next step of this scenario, you will learn how to access and login to your OpenShift environment.